CodeShayk/Schemio/Developer Guide.md

 * `SQL` queries execute to get data from SQL database using `Dapper` or `EntityFramework` engines.
 * `API` query executes web api to call an `endpoint` using `HTTPClient` supported engine to get data.

-**Important**: You can combine heterogeneous queries in the Entity Aggregate configuration to target various data stores.
+**Important**: You can combine heterogeneous queries in the Entity configuration to target different data stores.

 Example of SQL & API queries are below.
 You need to override the `GetQuery(IDataContext context, IQueryResult parentQueryResult)` method to return query delegate (package specific implementation).